anewgithubname/3202RLCI/Reviewer3.md

 is a standard property of continuity equation and Wasserstein gradient flow, see Chap 11 by Ambrosio et al (2008).
 Replace $v_t$ by the vector filed of MonoFlow, it is trivial to see the rate wrt.
 KL divergence is always negative if $q_t \neq p$.
 Since the dissipation is the time derivative of a functional, that means this functional is always decreasing with time evolution.

 Given the above, theorem 1 tells us that MonoFlow is always decreasing KL while it converges to $p$.
+Therefore, this indicates that the gradient flow always tends to this equilibrium.

 **A helpful inituitive understanding of the convergence of MonoFlow**.
 Since $h'$ is postive scalar function, it can be folded into the step size of Euler discritization.
 Different scales of $h'$ are reflected on the evolution speed of simulating the log density ratio ODE in Eq (4) which is the associated ODE of Langevin dynamics.